 I'm a few years late coming to this discussion, but in the event you still read these comments, I wanted to add my 2 cents of gratitude for their being written.

-Such fear of and disdain for those outside the church walls -- to say nothing of what happens to those who act differently within the church -- does a lot to cement the negative reputation the A/G has had for years, and encourages the rest of the world to view the A/G as a cult.
+Such fear of and disdain for those outside the church walls -- to say nothing of what happens to those who act differently within the church -- does a lot to cement the negative reputation the Assemblies of God has had for years, and encourages the rest of the world to view the church as a cult.

-For that matter, I was a member in good standing for eight years, and there are times I have difficulty viewing it in a positive light.
+For that matter, I was a member in good standing for eight years, and there are times I have difficulty viewing it in a positive light myself.

 Copyright © 2013 by David Learn.
 Used with permission.